ksharifbd/weathertime/README.md

-## weathertime is a node program which returns current time and weather
+## weathertime is a node CLI program which returns current time and weather

 ### **How to run**
 - Clone the repo